TheDevPanda/room-inpainting/README.md

 - Try not to mask the important features of the room that you want to keep (edges, windows, etc.).
 - Be descriptive and try different wordings in the prompt.
+- I did not experiment with the negative prompt, but this can probably improve the generations.

 In this example the baseboard and the transition between wall and floor is changed, which is not correct.
 It can help to make the mask smaller and keep part of the transition.
 ![problem.png](images/problem.png)